What this tiny seed does to your big appetite

 These findings are incredibly important to blood sugar control because the results are not only the immediate blood sugar-lowering effect — but an indication that chia seeds may also prevent downward surges in blood sugar.

-If you’re struggling with energy issues or fatigue, or have blood sugar regulation issues like prediabetes or diabetes, adding 2 teaspoons of chia seeds to your meals may make a big impact — and that’s cheaper than those side effect-riddled injectable drugs we’ve all been reading about!
+If you’re struggling with energy issues or fatigue, or have blood sugar regulation issues like prediabetes, adding 2 teaspoons of chia seeds to your meals may make a big impact — and that’s cheaper than those side effect-riddled injectable drugs we’ve all been reading about!

 Feel fuller longer with chia